 The safety of employees also ought to be put into consideration.
 You need to have emergency tools, exits, and fire extinguishers in strategic locations within the warehouse.

 Well, everything then trickles down to money!
 Your budget determines the design you can come up with.
-Budget also affects the level of automation within your warehouse.
+The budget also affects the level of automation within your warehouse.
 For example, if you want to have forklifts to minimize human workers, you equally need to spend more money to purchase them.
-Of course having things like forklifts will help you get work done faster and using fewer employees.
+Of course, having things like forklifts will help you get work done faster and use fewer employees.

-Besides, demarcation of different areas also incurs some cost.
+Besides, the demarcation of different areas also incurs some costs.
 If you need cold rooms, it’s also an expense.
 The ventilation and air conditioning in the warehouse is also an important consideration because without it goods can easily go bad.

 Parts of a Good Warehouse Design

 Above, we mentioned that during the planning stage of warehouse design, you need to create a map.
 But, what should a warehouse design map contain?
 Here are some of the areas an effective warehouse should have marked.

 - Loading and unloading areas

 Loading and unloading areas are locations where distributors or suppliers load and unload goods from the trucks.
 These areas can be part of the main warehouse or detached and independent.

 Having an independent area where loading and unloading occurs is beneficial in the sense that it reduces distractions to the other areas of the warehouse.
 However, independent loading and unloading areas pose the challenge of speed because moving products from point A to point B and that are independent can be time-consuming.